Why does my cat bite her nails?

 For instance, Persian Cats inherited skin disease, and they may bite their nails to relieve the pain and discomfort.

-According to Dr. Carlo Siracusa, your cat may also be reacting to chemicals like bleach that may irritate their paws.
+According to Dr. Carlo Siracusa, your cat may also be reacting to chemicals like bleach that may irritate its paws.
+For more info, check our guide on “Why Do Cats Like Bleach?”

 Older cats may also develop cancerous tumors or exhibit abnormal levels of growth.